cecicifu/ultimate-react-calendar/README.md

 ## Usage

-You can import the full calendar using:
+You can import all views using:

 ```jsx
 import { Calendar } from "ultimate-react-calendar"